+When I look back since the beginning, I can see all the changes.
+Few are tangible, many are deeply felt, and some are subconsciously expressed.
 The ups, the downs, the mundane and everyday.
 The 9 countries traveled, the handful of new friends and acquaintances, the things I shed, the things I left behind, the new … Continue reading 2017.

 I witnessed a man fall off his motorcycle tonight.
 He was driving at a much faster pace than the stopped traffic, between the lanes, and drove straight into a car that was turning left, coming from the opposite direction.
 Some details aside, he plowed into the passenger side door, left his mark on the car, … Continue reading Life Lessons: The Ride & The Fall

 The mind will talk endlessly, if you let it.
 Self-talk and thoughts come naturally, it's effortless.
 The work is in quieting the mind to hear what you really need to.
 In a world full of distractions and easily accessible diversions, it takes a concerted effort to be alone in silence.
 But, once you make it … Continue reading If It Just Feels Right, It Is

 Dreams don't break.
 They grow and change - as you do They wrap themselves in a cocoon Of trial and error And emerge with wings They can fly and they can crash You're the wind that supports their rise You're the flame that ignites their fire Dreams work with you and against you They are … Continue reading Unbroken Dreams

 I want to pour the milk in your coffee And watch it dance in circles Round and round it goes Turning darkness into light Drink up the love And soak up the sun Are you still by my side?
 Or have I left you behind?
 We traversed the corners of the nation But took a … Continue reading Finding the Light